Gearank – Music Gear Information for Live Performance or Studio

 The fast, slim C-shaped mahogany neck provides a modern contrast to its overall traditional design.
 And this is a welcome change, especially for students who prioritize playability.

-Attention to detail is evident in the overall construction of this guitar, from the herringbone rosette vintage-inspired appointments to its satin finish.
+Attention to detail is evident in the overall construction of this beginner acoustic guitar, from the herringbone rosette vintage-inspired appointments to its satin finish.

 If you’re looking for a no-nonsense traditional guitar that you can learn and play on stage, this is for you.
 This is also a fabulous yet affordable pick for budget-conscious guitarists looking for a traditional acoustic-electric dreadnought guitar.